Menopause & Plantar fasciitis (PLAN-tur fas-e-I-tis)

 The plantar fascia serves as an elastic cushion for weight applied to the foot and also helps increase stability in the ankle.
 It is a thick fibrous connective tissue that originates at the heel and inserts at each of the 5 toes.

 Research has shown that: “Women have significantly higher rates of anterior cruciate ligament (ACL) injuries and anterior knee pain than men.
-Previous studies have shown that ACL injuries are associated with changes in anterior and posterior cruciate ligament laxity due to changes in body temperature during the menstrual cycle and the effect of beta estrogen receptors on these two ligaments.
-Investigations into the effect of estrogen on the knee ligaments and the Achilles tendon raise questions about how the ligaments in the foot, such as the plantar fascia, might be altered during the menstrual cycle.
-It stands to reason that, if these same estrogen receptors are found in the plantar fascia, the ligament will be most flexible at ovulation.
-This, combined with the known effects of estrogen on more proximal aspects of the kinetic chain, should have the added effect of impairing postural control at ovulation.”
+Previous studies have shown that ACL injuries are associated with changes in anterior and posterior cruciate ligament laxity due to changes in body temperature during the menstrual cycle and the effect of beta oestrogen receptors on these two ligaments.
+Investigations into the effect of oestrogen on the knee ligaments and the Achilles tendon raise questions about how the ligaments in the foot, such as the plantar fascia, might be altered during the menstrual cycle.
+It stands to reason that, if these same oestrogen receptors are found in the plantar fascia, the ligament will be most flexible at ovulation.
+This, combined with the known effects of oestrogen on more proximal aspects of the kinetic chain, should have the added effect of impairing postural control at ovulation.”
+1

 So what has that got to do with sore feet?
 Imagine you walking around all day on the balls of your feet.
 I am sure many of us have or do were raised to very high heeled shoes and feel that ‘tightness’ under the foot once we remove those shoes.
 That shortening and tightening of the plantar fascia can and does cause inflammation leading to varied levels of pain or chronic plantar fasciitis and even tears in the fascia.